edamame-course/2015-tutorials/final/Ashley_Intro_to_R.md

 The phylogenetic resemblance matrices:
 Make copies of the following files, and move them to your R working directory.
 Open each of these files in Excel and sort them by SAMPLE IDs so that every sample is in the same order.
 You will have to sort both rows and columns for the resemblance matrices.
-Also, because the samples IDs do not have the same length, they will not be in consecutive order (e.g., KM1, KM10, KM11... instead of KM1, KM2, KM3).
+Also, if the samples IDs do not have the same character length, they will not be in consecutive order.
 This is okay, as long as all of the samples are in the same order in each file.
-Save the files with "_sorted" appended to their names in the same directory.

 Hints for sorting a resemblance matrix in Excel:
 1. Sort by Rows.
 Highlight all of the data EXCEPT for the first column (which contains row  IDs).
 From the excel Menu, select Data -> Sort.
 Click on the Bottom Left button "Sort Options."
 Select "sort left to right."
 Select OK.
 Select "Sort by Row 1".
 Click okay.
-Cells should be sorted left to right, starting with sample KM1 in the upper left.
+Cells should be sorted left to right.
 2. Sort by Columns.
 Highlight all of the data.
 From the Excel Menu, select Data -> Sort.
 Click on the bottom left button "Sort options".
 Select "Sort top to bottom".
 Select OK.
 At the bottom of the box select "Header row."
 At the top of the box select "(Column A").
 Select OK.
 Cells should be sorted from top to bottom.
-3. Check that the diagonal is ZERO.
-If so, you have sorted effectively!
+3. Sanity check:  Check that the diagonal is ZERO.

 Open R, and if you haven't already, install the vegan package for community ecology.
 On a Mac, this is down by going to the menu bar, Tools -> Install packages.
 Select the box to also install dependencies (dependencies = existing packages/functions that vegan needs to execute some of its functions)
-Note: Here is a link to info about the vegan package: http://vegan.r-forge.r-project.org/ Then, to load the functions of the vegan package into your current R environment, in the R console and type:
+Note: Here is a [link](http://vegan.r-forge.r-project.org/) to info about the vegan package.
+Then, to load the functions of the vegan package into your current R environment, in the R console and type:
 ```
 library(vegan)
 ```

-Now, change directory to the one that you just created.
+Move into the  directory to the one that was just created.
 On the Mac menu bar, select Tools -> Set working directory -> Choose directory.
 Or, if you are using R Studio, navigate to the lower right panel, click on the "Files" tab, and the click on the top right-hand side "..." button (below the refresh arrow, see below), to browse to the correct directory.
 Then click on the "More" tab, and select "set as working directory."
 Or, you could use the "setwd()" command in the console.
+Lots of options!
-Lots of options.
-Now, we will use our OTU table to calculate two other resemblance matrices using functions from the vegan package.
+Now, we will use our OTU table to calculate two resemblance matrices using functions from the vegan package.
 First, we must read in the OTU table.
 Before R will accept the OTU table, we must do a little bit of formatting.
 Open the tab-delimited file in Excel (or, if you are using R Studio, you can open it there), and clear the "#OTU ID" cell.
 Then, save the file (make sure it is a tab-delimited txt file).
 The "#" tells R to skip reading the row, but this would remove our sample names and cause an error with analysis.
-Then, we will read the table into R using the "read.table()" command.
-We name the table "otu" : this makes it easy to call in R.
+Then, we will read the table into R using the `read.table()` command.
+We name the table "otu" : this makes it easy to call in R.   This table should have an even number of sequences per observation (evenly-subsampled); otherwise, community comparisons are invalid because of differences in sampling effort across observations.
 ```
-otu=read.table("Manduca_otu_table_even861_sorted.txt", header=TRUE, row.names=1, sep="\t", check.names=FALSE)
+otu=read.table("data_even.txt", header=TRUE, row.names=1, sep="\t", check.names=FALSE)
 ```

 Then, use the `head()` command to view the top of otu.
 Check that the sample IDs, and the OTU IDs reasonable (sanity check!), and that the formatting seems okay: